 - 325 If the ability of a crevasse to pond was solely dependent on meltwater availability, ponded - crevasses would be more prevalent at lower elevations, where air temperature is higher.
 We - tested this hypothesis by comparing the spatial distribution of satellite-derived water fraction - 328 (Figure 3b) with elevation.
-Within crevassed grid cells, there was no significant relationship - between elevation and water fraction ( $R^2$ value = 0.0014, p < 0.01).
-This analysis indicates that (air-temperature driven) meltwater availability does not exert a major control on ponded crevasse - formation up to the limit of the elevation range of the satellite ROI (~1500 m a.s.l). - is in the sate of the sate of - 332 If crevasse systems pond due to receiving meltwater that has been transported laterally across - 333 supraglacial drainage networks, ponding should occur at the bottom of surface depressions.
+Within crevassed grid cells, there was no significant relationship - between elevation and water fraction (R^2 value = 0.0014, p < 0.01).
+This analysis indicates that (air-temperature driven) meltwater availability does not exert a major control on ponded crevasse - formation up to the limit of the elevation range of the satellite ROI (~1500 m a.s.l). - is in the first of the first of the elevation funge of the satemic root (1000 m u.s.r). - 332 If crevasse systems pond due to receiving meltwater that has been transported laterally across - 333 supraglacial drainage networks, ponding should occur at the bottom of surface depressions.
 We - tested this hypothesis by assessing the prevalence of meltwater ponding within surface - depressions as identified from ArcticDEM data (Table 2).
 This analysis indicated that 78.9% of - grid cells classified as lakes occurred in topographic depressions, whilst only 5.0% of crevassed - grid cells and 9.7% of ponded crevasse grid cells were similarly located.
 Thus, while supraglacial lakes were predominantly located within surface basins (as expected), ponded - supraglacial lakes were predominantly located within surface basins (as expected), ponded crevasse fields were predominantly located outside such basins (Figure 4).
 Infilling of surface - basins by lateral supraglacial water transport therefore appears to explain only a minority of - 341 crevasse ponding locations.